nus-cs2113-AY2021S2/tp/docs/team/leeyp.md

-# Lee Yang Peng- Project Portfolio Page
+# Lee Yang Peng - Project Portfolio Page

 ## Overview
 This is a student project for university software development course.
 I am one of the contributors to the FridgeFriend project.

 ## Project: FridgeFriend